digabi/usb-monster/env_arch/MEB-install.md

 # Installing Arch Linux for USB copying workstation

-This documentation and installation process was used to install Arch Linux to local hard disk.
+This documentation and installation process was used to install Arch Linux 2017.08.01 to local hard disk.
 Arch Linux was used since it offers latest kernel with no USB stack hickups.

+Before starting make sure you're connected to the internet.
+Arch live/install environment receives network settings automatically via DHCP when cable is connected.

 ```
 loadkeys fi